EdgeVerve/cep-provision/README.md

 # CEP (Cloud Enablement Platform)
 CEP leverages docker swarm cluster which allows us to orchestrate docker container workloads.
+This scripts automates CEP cluster formation along with addition/deletion of nodes in cluster.
 The CEP includes features like

 ### Docker-CE feature:
 1. Dynamic URL Generation for services deployed in swarm